Codecademy/docs/content/swiftui/concepts/gestures/gestures.md

 In this example it prints "View Tapped" after taping the text view three times.

-> Important note: When you need a button, use a Button instance rather than a tap gesture.
-You can use any view as the button’s label, and the button type automatically provides many of the standard behaviors that users expect from a button, like accessibility labels and hints.
+> **Note:** When a button is needed, use a Button instance rather than a tap gesture.
+Any view can be used as the button’s label, and the button type automatically provides many of the standard behaviors that users expect from a button, like accessibility labels and hints.

 ## Long Press Gestures